 1. De-risking instead of decoupling

-Many Western countries, particularly in the EU, are pursuing a strategy of “de-risking” rather than full “decoupling”.
-This strategy aims to diversify economic ties with China and reduce dependence on Chinese supply chains without completely cutting off trade ties.
+Many Western countries, particularly in the EU, are pursuing a strategy of “de-risking” rather than complete “decoupling.”
+This strategy aims to diversify economic relations with China and reduce dependence on Chinese supply chains without completely severing trade ties.

-The European Union has introduced mechanisms to screen foreign direct investment to ensure that investments do not pose a threat to security or public order.
-These mechanisms allow Member States to exchange information and raise concerns about specific investments.
+The European Union has introduced mechanisms for screening foreign direct investments to ensure that investments do not pose a threat to security or public order.
+These mechanisms allow member states to exchange information and raise concerns about specific investments.

-Companies are encouraged to diversify their supply chains to reduce the risk associated with heavy reliance on China.
-This often involves implementing a “China plus one” strategy, where companies develop alternative production locations outside of China.
+Companies are encouraged to diversify their supply chains to reduce the risks associated with heavy reliance on China.
+This often involves implementing a “China plus one” strategy, where companies develop alternative production sites outside of China.

 4. Risk management and insurance

-Companies are using advanced risk management tools and insurance to protect themselves against political and economic uncertainties.
-These measures help minimize potential losses due to unforeseen events or political unrest.
+Companies use advanced risk management tools and insurance to protect themselves against political and economic uncertainties.
+These measures help minimize potential losses from unforeseen events or political unrest.

-These measures reflect a broad range of strategies aimed at managing the risks of investing in China while continuing to benefit from the country's economic opportunities.
+These measures reflect a wide range of strategies aimed at managing the risks of investing in China while continuing to benefit from the country's economic opportunities.